SISUBEN/writeups/stretching-writeup/writeup.md

 }
 ```

-jump to `0x140001a30`
+ida cannot compile some of asm codes, lets jump to `0x140001a30` and see whats happened

 ![image-20250728205151090](image-20250728205151090.png)

-some junk codes

-patch it

-and get this:
+as we see there are some junk code in asm, that's why ida cannot decompile it correctly, so just undefine it and patch it into `nop` and then we can get this:

 ```c
 __int64 sub_140001836()